xStarbound/xStarbound/README.md

 **Compatible:** Any mod not listed in the «partially compatible» or «not compatible» category should be compatible.
 Major mods that have been tested to be compatible:

+- [Arcana](https://steamcommunity.com/workshop/filedetails/?id=2359135864) — use [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034) to satisfy this mod's «Stardust Core Lite» dependency (see that mod below for why).
 - [Avali (Triage) Race Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=729558042).
 - [Elithian Races Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=850109963).
 - [Frackin' Universe](https://steamcommunity.com/sharedfiles/filedetails/?id=729480149) ([GitHub](https://github.com/sayterdarkwynd/FrackinUniverse)).